QUOTAS: A new research platform for the data-driven investigation of black holes: QUOTAS : Database Design Development

 where $\Delta M $ is magnitude range \{$M$, $M+dM$\}, and $V_a^j$ is the effective volume for a source $j$.
 This is usually estimated with the binned-volume method \citep{1980ApJ...235..694A}, where the effective volume is estimated using:

 where $f(M,z)$ is the survey sample completeness, $z_{min}$ and $z_{max}$ define the redshift bin over which the QLF is averaged, $\frac{dV}{dzd\Omega}$ is the comoving volume element, and $d\Omega$ is the survey area.
 The minimum $z_{min}$ is determined by the specifications of the survey.
-The maximum redshift $z_{max}$ depends on individual sources and is defined by the maximum redshift out to which the source would remain detectable given the survey detection limit, as specified by the selection function of the survey. \quasarnet\ collates data for computing the QLF by merging observations taken by several independent surveys while keeping track of the selection function of the surveys - these are stored in the Quasar Photometry Table (see the schematic in Fig.~\ref{fig:db_table}.
+The maximum redshift $z_{max}$ depends on individual sources and is defined by the maximum redshift out to which the source would remain detectable given the survey detection limit, as specified by the selection function of the survey.
+QUOTAS\ collates data for computing the QLF by merging observations taken by several independent surveys while keeping track of the individual selection functions of the surveys - these are stored in {\bf the Quasar Photometry Table} (see the schematic in Fig.~\ref{fig:db_table}). \\ The BHMF is a critical diagnostic that permits understanding of the mass assembly history of black holes over cosmic time.
+We briefly outline its computation from quasar survey data, and in this work, focus exclusively on deriving the BHMF from SDSS data to illustrate.
+The first step in computing the BHMF involves evaluating the detectable volume of quasars in a given survey, using its design specifications and the computed QLF as noted above.
+Using for instance, the SDSS DR3 data, we calculate the volume $V_{\rm bin}$, the effective volume within which a quasar of a given luminosity would be detectable.
+This is done with the data from our photometry data table. $V_{\rm bin}$ is defined as follows: